 There are quite a couple of methods for preserving fresh basil all year long.

-My favorite way to preserve fresh basil though is to puree it, make a fresh kind of basil pesto and then freeze it into small portions in an ice cube tray.
+My favorite way to preserving basil though is to puree it, make a fresh kind of basil pesto and then freeze it into small portions in an ice cube tray.

 So here is how simple it is!